opendcl/OpenDCL/Deployment/Content/Examples/DistSampleReadMe.txt

-Contents of DistSample.zip
+Contents of DistSamples.zip

-    ReadMe.txt      - This file.
+    DistSampleReadMe.txt - This file.

-    DistSample.odc  - OpenDCL project.
+    DistSample.odcl      - OpenDCL project.
-    DistSample.odce - Same as DistSample.odc but encoded.
+    DistSample.odcl.lsp  - Same as DistSample.odcl but encoded.
-    DistSample.lsp  - LISP Source.
+    DistSample1.lsp      - LISP Source.
     DistSample.prv       - Visual LISP project (make) file.
-    DistSample.vlx  - Compiled version of DistSample.lsp complete with
+    DistSample.vlx       - Compiled version of DistSample1.lsp complete with
                            DistSample.odce embedded as a text file resource.
                            Ready to run as is.

+    DistSample2.lsp      - LISP Source.
+Same as DistSample1.lsp but uses
+                           an inline odcl project rather than a text resource in a vlx file.

 Overview

-    This zip file contains the lisp source code and OpenDCL files to demonstrate how to embed an OpenDCL project into a vlx file, and then how to use said resource as one might normally use a regular OpenDCL project file.
+    This sample contains the lisp source code and OpenDCL files to demonstrate how to embed an OpenDCL project into a vlx file, and then how to use said resource as one might normally use a regular OpenDCL project file.

+    A new sample (DistSample2.lsp) demonstrates how the same dialog data can be embedded directly into the lisp source code as an inline text stream.

     Why would you want to do this?
 The primary reason is one of simplified distribution, though some developers might want to use it as a mild form of security to protect their dialog designs or to ensure non modified dialog versions are always utilized.
 Note the use of the word 'mild'.
 If you are very concerned about security there are additional things that can be done to increase the security of vlx file content including resources but that is outside the scope and intent of this tutorial.

 Requirements